proplot-dev/proplot/docs/quickstart2.rst

 ``axcolorbar_kw``, or ``axcolorbars_kw`` keyword args instead of ``axpanel``, etc. The behavior is identical, except the *default* panel width is more appropriate for colorbars.
-Similarly, if you intend to turn your panels into *legends* (see :ref:`Legends`), you should use the ``axlegend``, ``axlegends``, ``axlegend_kw``, and ``axlegends_kw`` keyword args.
-You can modify these default settings with a custom ``.proplotrc`` file (see the `~proplot.rctools` documentation for details).
+Similarly, if you intend to “fill” your panels with *legends* (see :ref:`Legends`), you should use the ``axlegend``, ``axlegends``, ``axlegend_kw``, and ``axlegends_kw`` keyword args.
+You can modify these default widths with a custom ``.proplotrc`` file (see the `~proplot.rctools` documentation for details).